• Home

 Step 4:

-The platform is a simple framework of 2×2’s covered in ½” plywood.
-(Tip from Johnny: 2×4’s add a little more rigidity.)
+The platform is a simple framework of 2x2s covered in ½” plywood.
+(Tip from Johnny: 2x4s add a little more rigidity.)

-After cutting the 2×2’s to size mark out the spacing of the 2x2s on the longer pieces and then attach them using 2” screws through each joint.
+After cutting the 2x2s to size, mark out the spacing of the 2x2s on the longer pieces and then attach them using two” screws through each joint.
 Since the bed frame is created using two individual frame sections, use a hinge in the middle to keep them connected.

 Once done, rip the ½” plywood to width to match the frames at the table saw.
-(Tip: If you don’t have a table saw you can get your home center to make the cuts for you.)
+(Tip: If you do not have a table saw, you can get your home center to make the cuts.)

-With the panels cut to their final size attach them to the frames using wood glue and 1” brad nails using a brad nailer.
+With the panels cut to their final size, attach them to the frames using wood glue and one” brad nails using a brad nailer.
 After the glue dries, break the edges with a sander to make them less sharp, and then move the platforms into your vehicle.

-To attach the two-panel use two 30” long piano hinges and use 1” screws.
-The system used two pulleys and attached into the furring strips using 1-¼” screws.
+To attach the two-panel, use two thirty” long piano hinges and use one” screws.
+The system used two pulleys and connected to the furring strips using 1-¼” screws.

 Phase 4: Checking Your Work.